-The change we need: Stop whining about activists.
+The change we need: Stop whining about "defund the police" activists.

 Barack Obama rankled “defund the police” activists this week when he said that “snappy slogans” like theirs turned voters off.
-Maybe it would better, many of them joked, if they simply prepended another snappy slogan—“yes, we can”—to “defund the police.”
+Maybe it would be better, many of them joked, if they simply prepended another snappy slogan—“yes, we can”—to “defund the police.”
 Obama was arguing in his capacity as a former president, perhaps one who felt unduly pressured by the Black liberation movement that had exploded anew on his watch.
 He had forgotten the lessons from the activism of his younger years about how progress is made in this country and what role activists play in making it.

 After white police officer Derek Chauvin pressed his knee into the neck of George Floyd, a 46-year-old Black Minneapolis man, a demand long popular among left-wing and radical Black activists went mainstream: defund the police.
 Any activist well-versed in the movement will tell you that it’s an effort to reallocate municipal funds from police departments—many of any size are equipped with weapons of war—toward people-centered programs like mental health services or public schools.
 But one need not be an activist to understand the slogan’s plea: take resources away from the cops who hurt us.